 The red apples add another layer of sweetness, again like the grapes you can swap for green apples if you would prefer!

 Dried cranberries are totally optional here but I like to sprinkle on top.
-Dried fruit without any additives are Whole30 compliant.
+Dried fruit without any additives is Whole30 compliant.

 For The Whole30 Dressing